joshuahsieh24/newfinance/README.md

 - Run each transaction through a machine learning model to calculate risk scores
 - Generate AI-powered insights for high-risk transactions
 - Flag anomalies based on both rule-based logic and ML predictions
-- Store all analyzed data in Supabase for future reference
+- Store all analyzed data in Supabase with Rust WASM-powered encryption
+- Provide enterprise-grade security with AES-256-GCM encryption and PBKDF2 key derivation

 The ML model considers factors like transaction amount, merchant frequency, category patterns, and timing to assess risk.
 Incoming payments (money received) are treated with lower sensitivity than outgoing payments.